mojaloop/helm/mojaloop-iam/docs/permission-model.md

 assignments:
   - { subject: <identity id>, role: widget-operator, resources: { Widget: w7 } }
 ```

+`$everyone` and `$authenticated` are reserved, and what they mean is the
+platform's rather than a naming convention. `$everyone` is in effect for every
+request; `$authenticated` for every request carrying an identity the deployment
+accepts.
+Neither can be created, renamed, deleted or assigned to anybody, and
+between them they are how an operation reaches a caller holding no ordinary
+role: a health probe through the first, a "which permissions do I hold"
+endpoint through the second.
+An operation nothing grants is reachable by
+nobody, which is what makes a new operation held by nobody until a deployment
+says otherwise.

 A grant names a permission from the catalog and, per resource name the
 permission is scoped by, either names the resources — `all`, one id, a list —